aneasystone/github-trending/README.md

 ## Python

+* 【2025-08-25】[openai / mle-bench](https://github.com/openai/mle-bench) - MLE-bench is a benchmark for measuring how well AI agents perform at machine learning engineering
 * 【2025-08-24】[1rgs / claude-code-proxy](https://github.com/1rgs/claude-code-proxy) - Run Claude Code on OpenAI models
 * 【2025-08-24】[SamuelSchmidgall / AgentLaboratory](https://github.com/SamuelSchmidgall/AgentLaboratory) - Agent Laboratory is an end-to-end autonomous research workflow meant to assist you as the human researcher toward implementing your research ideas
 * 【2025-08-24】[Arindam200 / awesome-ai-apps](https://github.com/Arindam200/awesome-ai-apps) - A collection of projects showcasing RAG, agents, workflows, and other AI use cases